 - Notes: 1.
 The interest rates for lending funds to subsidiaries are determined in reference to market interest rates.
 The Company does not receive collateral. - 2.
 Guarantees on borrowings and others, and guarantees on business provided for lending and other transactions by subsidiaries.
 The Company receives market-based guarantee fees from subsidiaries. - 3.
-The interest rates for borrowing funds from subsidiaries are determined in reference to market interest rates.
+The sales price of the subsidiary stock is determined by the value of the subsidiary.